elves/elvish/_website/home.md

     <div class="demo-col demo-description">
       <h2>Built-in File Manager</h2>
       <p>
-        Power of the shell or convenience of a file manager?
+        Want the convenience of a file manager, but can't give up the power of a shell?
       </p>
       <p>
+        You no longer have to make a choice.
+Press <span class="key">Ctrl-N</span> to start exploring directories and
-        Choose both.
-Press Ctrl-N to quickly navigate directories and preview files, with full shell power.
+        preview files, with the full power of a shell still under your fingertip.
       </p>
     </div>
     <div class="demo-col demo-ttyshot">